-Nutrient inputs from atmospheric deposition were estimated based on a TP coefficient for direct precipitation.
-The atmospheric load of 0.25 kg/ha/yr includes both the mass of TP in rainfall and the mass in dryfall (Wetzel, 2001).
+Nutrient inputs from atmospheric deposition were estimated based on a TP export coefficient for direct precipitation.
+The atmospheric export coefficient of 0.11 kg/ha/yr includes both the mass of TP in rainfall and the mass in dryfall (Schloss, Craycraft, 2013).
 The sum of these masses is carried by rainfall.
-As a result, the concentration calculated for use in the loading estimate (23 μ g/L) is comparable to the mean concentration (25 μ g/L) observed in rainfall in Concord, NH (NHDES 2008 Unpublished Data).
 The coefficient was then multiplied by the lake area (ha) in order to obtain an annual atmospheric deposition TP load.
-The contribution of atmospheric deposition to the annual TP load to Pearly Lake was estimated to be 19.4 kg/yr or approximately 8% of the total load.
+The contribution of atmospheric deposition to the annual TP load to Captain Pond was estimated to be 3.9 kg/yr or approximately 3% of the total load.